vodkabears/Remodal/README.md

 ## Notes
 * All modern browsers are supported.
 * Only webkit browsers has a blur effect in the default css theme.
 If you want a blur for another kind of browsers use: https://github.com/Schepp/CSS-Filters-Polyfill, but it's not fast like a native css3 blur.
-* IE9+
-* JS code works in IE8 too, but css styles on your own, i don't want to pollute it.
+* IE8+.
+To enable IE8 styles set `lt-ie9` class for the `html` element, as modernizr does.
 * Zepto support.

 ## Start

-That's very simple too start using Remodal.
+That's very simple to start using Remodal.

 [Download it](https://github.com/VodkaBears/Remodal/archive/master.zip).
 You can use bower: `bower install remodal`